IntendaUK/opus-ui-language-server-vscode-client/README.md

 # Opus UI Language Server VSCode Client

-#### Code IntelliSense and linter for use when writing Opus UI application JSON files
+#### Code IntelliSense and linter for use when building pure Opus UI applications via JSON files

 ---

+## Overview

+This is the VSCode Client counterpart to the [Opus UI Language Server](https://github.com/IntendaUK/opus-ui-language-server).
+A tool designed to aid developers when building pure [Opus UI](https://opus-ui.com) applications.
+It enables features such as auto-completion, syntax highlighting, and error checking amongst other language server features to streamline the development process.

 ## Index
 - **[Features](#features)**